lokesh1729/lokesh1729-com-gatsby/content/posts/2021-04-04---kadanes-algorithm.md

   return global_max
 ```

 After learning kadane's algorithm, let's try to solve this problem <https://leetcode.com/problems/best-time-to-buy-and-sell-stock/description/>

 From the problem description, we need to maximize the profit by finding optimal buy and sell price.
 You cannot sell first and buy later.

 Example : \[7, 1, 5, 3, 6, 4]

-Answer: we'll buy on day 2 at $1 and sell on day 5 at $6 with a total profit of $5.
+Answer: we'll buy on day 2 at price 1 and sell on day 5 at price 6 with a total profit of $5.

 When I first saw this problem and above example, I thought of a solution to find the index of minimum element.
 From that index, traverse the whole array and find the maximum which will give our answer.
 But, I was wrong.
 Let's see how